JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 To generate a World(APworld), you will need to install the Mindustry World to your Archipelago folder.
 You can find the Mindustry World release here -> (https://github.com/JohnMahglass/Archipelago-Mindustry/releases)

-Please be aware that Linux build has not been tested yet.

 ### What has been changed from the vanilla game?

 - Save data are separated from vanilla game so that playing Archipelago doesn't erase your vanilla saves.
 (You should still backup your saves as this is in developement)